 For brown hair, use a strong black tea or coffee solution.

 You can also make tea from nettle, rosemary, and sage.
 Sage has long been used to cover gray hair.
 Use it weekly to get better coverage on gray that keeps coming back.
 (Find dried nettle leaf, dried rosemary, and dried sage leaf here.)

 For red hair, nothing beats tomato juice as a homemade hair dye.
 Massage a generous amount into hair, lightly squeeze out any excess, then pile on top of your head.
 Cover with a plastic bag or shower cap, and leave on for at least 30 minutes.

 You can also make tea from hibiscus flowers and calendula.
 By adjusting the amount of each, you can vary the shade of brown.
 And both are full of antioxidants, which are very healthy for your hair.
 (Find hibiscus flowers here and dried calendula flowers here.)

 Pureed beets make a homemade hair dye that will give your hair a reddish-purple tone.
 And all red tones of hair will pick up highlights from a vinegar rinse (like this) used after any hair color.

 True black hair is difficult to work with.
 Black walnut powder will give you very dark, almost black hair.
 Indigo will give you blue-black hair, but most sources say it should be used with or after henna treatments.
 (Find black walnut powder here.)

-There are very few precautions you need to take while using herbs to color you hair, but some should always be followed.
+There are very few precautions you need to take while using herbs to color your hair, but some should always be followed.
 The most important ones are to use gloves and protect the surface you’re working on.
 Remember, you’re working with dye.

-Have you ever used a homemade natural hair dye?
+Have you ever used a natural homemade hair dye?
 How did it go?